eclipse-che/che-theia/CONTRIBUTING.md

 Che-theia plugins are located in `/projects/che-theia/plugins/` folder.

 ### Step 6: Compile your plugin
-You can use the che command `build ... containers-plugin` or `build ... factory-plugin` (command pallette > Run task > … or containers view)
+You can use the che command `build ... containers-plugin` or `build ... workspace-plugin` (command pallette > Run task > … or containers view)
 Basically, this command will perform in the right plugin folder:

 ```